Appearance & Reality > The Lord Jesus Christ > Strong and weak

 22 “The eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.

-In the next verse, the Lord Jesus teaches us another important principle on the subject of what our attitude towards material wealth ought to be.
+In the next verse, the Lord Jesus teaches us another important principle on the proper attitude towards material wealth.

 An undivided heart unto God